leanprover/lean4/doc/make/index.md

   Select the C/C++ compilers to use.
 Official Lean releases currently use Clang;
   see also `.github/workflows/ci.yml` for the CI config.

-* `-D CHECK_OLEAN_VERSION=OFF`\
-  The `.olean` files are tagged with the Lean version they were produced with.
-  This means that by default, the core library has to be recompiled after e.g. every `git commit`.
-Use this option to avoid the version check.
-The `.olean` files can be removed manually by invoking `make clean-olean`.

 Lean will automatically use [CCache](https://ccache.dev/) if available to avoid redundant builds, especially after stage 0 has been updated (see below).